Are you confident in your work, but unsure how to pitch it?

 Lastly, don’t overlook the marketing potential of your bio.
 It may be only 50 words, but it can pack a punch in terms of telling others who you are as a writer and showcasing what you have to offer.
 I’d love to help you whittle it down to the sharpest piece of advertising copy you can buy.

 Interested?
-Please get in touch here.
+Please get in touch and tell me more about your needs.

 I look forward to working with you!